zpsean/go4api/README.md

 - Fully support the HTTP method on Get, Post, Put, Delete
 - More options to control the test cases execution
 - Fully coverage on Assertion on Equals, Contains, etc.
+- Fully coverage on rules for Fuzz Test (Mutation, Random).

 ---